ArthurRoseira/storyBooks/Readme.md

 "express": "^4.17.1", --> Node Server module
 "express-handlebars": "^5.2.0", --> template renderer
 "express-session": "^1.17.1",
-"method-override": "^3.0.0", --> Allow post and put requests with Handlebars "moment": "^2.29.1", --> module to format dates "mongoose": "^5.11.8",
+"method-override": "^3.0.0", --> Allow post and put requests with Handlebars forms "moment": "^2.29.1", --> module to format dates "mongoose": "^5.11.8",
 "morgan": "^1.10.0", --> module used to log the requests